On Reading

 Isn’t the Baader-Meinhof phenomenon great?
 I've noticed the phrase "Straussian reading" twice recently; it popped up somewhere on Twitter, and then I saw it in Matt Levine's Money Stuff, which I really enjoy.

-McEnery advances a Straussian reading of the tweet, arguing — I swear — that Cohen might have meant to reference the “South Park” catchphrase “Oh my God, they killed Kenny,” because Reddit meme-stock investors “have made Citadel founder Ken Griffin into their prime enemy, re-christening him as ‘Kenny G’ or simply ‘Kenny.'
+McEnery advances a Straussian reading of the tweet, arguing — I swear — that Cohen might have meant to reference the “South Park” catchphrase “Oh my God, they killed Kenny,” because Reddit meme-stock investors “have made Citadel founder Ken Griffin into their prime enemy, re-christening him as ‘Kenny G’ or simply ‘Kenny.'"

 Now, I haven't read much Leo Strauss, but the following quote, which I got from this blogpost, seems to be a decent summary of the concept.